mike-tuxedo/reactiveHtml/README.md

 <div id="newNodes"></div>

 <script>
-  // initialize with default values const { store, rs } =  = new ReactiveStore({ name: 'Mike' });
+  // initialize with default values.
+THATS ALL you have to do! :-) const { store, rs } =  = new ReactiveStore({ name: 'Mike' });

-  document.getElementById('nameInput').addEventListener('input', e => {
+  // The rest is your custom app code document.getElementById('nameInput').addEventListener('input', e => {
     rs.name = e.target.value;
   });